You rebuild trust in your financial decisions by creating consistent, steady evidence that you can handle money thoughtfully — not perfectly.

 Every financial decision happens within circumstances — timing, information, pressure, and emotion.
 Seeing context reduces self-blame.

-Lower the emotional stakes of small decisions
+Lowering the emotional stakes of everyday decisions

 If every choice feels like it carries high risk, you’ll stay tense.